Best Roofing Software in 2026: CRM, Estimating, and Project Management

 Recommendation: Leap

 You don’t need a full CRM or complex crew scheduling.
-Leap’s measurement-to-estimate-to-proposal workflow solves your actual problem: turning aerial measurements into accurate quotes quickly.
-Its simplicity and low cost ($0
+Leap’s measurement-to-estimate-to-proposal workflow solves your actual problem.
+It turns aerial measurements into accurate quotes quickly.
+Its simplicity and low cost make it the clear choice.